thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Create a tag and push it

-If all is good you can push the tags that have been created in the previous step.
+If all is good you can create and push the tags.

 Community:
 ```